 ● Natural Stone.
 A durable and popular choice for kitchens.
 It is incredibly tough and can withstand a lot of activity and it is heat resistant.
 There are tons of different colors and shades, including marble, granite slate, and soapstone.

 ● Solid surfaces.
 If you don’t want to shell out on expensive natural stone, you can turn to solid surfaces.
-They come in a variety of colors and styles, and can imitate natural stone and even glass.
-They are tough, heat-resistant and scratch-resistant making them an excellent choice for the kitchen.
+They come in a variety of colors and styles and can imitate natural stone and even glass.
+They are tough, heat-resistant, and scratch-resistant making them an excellent choice for the kitchen.

 ● Ceramic tiles.
 If you want a unique kitchen surface, ceramic tiles could be the choice for you.
-They are out of favor lately, but they still make for good kitchen countertops owing to their heat and scratch resistant properties.
+They are out of favor lately, but they still make for good kitchen countertops owing to their heat and scratch-resistant properties.
 They are also very budget friendly

 ● Plastic laminate.
-This is a thin sheet of plastic resin that covers plywood and can imitate stone, wood and hundreds of different styles.
+This is a thin sheet of plastic resin that covers plywood and can imitate stone, wood, and hundreds of different styles.
 This makes it durable and resistant, however, be careful with sharp knives around it.

 Choosing flooring to match

-Now that you have your countertops selected, the next step is to choose flooring that matches.
+Now that you have your countertops selected, the next step is to choose the flooring that matches.
 There are two routes to take when choosing flooring.
 The first is to complement your flooring with your countertops.
 This doesn’t necessarily mean having wooden floors if you have wooden countertops.
 It can just mean selecting a similar or harmonizing color.
-The second is to contrast your flooring with your countertops and using your flooring color as the second primary color in your kitchen design.
+The second is to contrast your flooring with your countertops and use your flooring color as the second primary color in your kitchen design.

 Here are our favorite combinations